NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Equipment/Frying Pan.md

 The cast-iron frying pan is an essential tool for adventuring halflings, gold panners, and remote tavern owners.
-Characters with the [[Feats/Halfling Weapon Familiarity|Halfling Weapon Familiarity]] ancestry feat are trained in the frying pan.
+Characters with the [[Halfling Weapon Familiarity|Halfling Weapon Familiarity]] ancestry feat are trained in the frying pan.

 *Source: Pathfinder Treasure Vault*
 *OGL*